edbennett/publishing-analysis/_episodes/02-file-structure.md

 To make this easier, you should use directories (folders) to separate out related elements.
 Things like the README, LICENSE, and CITATION, that apply to the whole repository (and that users will need to see first) should be at the root of the repository.
-Code should go in its own subdirectory&mdash;in principle this could be called something like `code`, but it is conventionally named for the name of the repository.
+Code should go in its own subdirectory&mdash;by convention this is  called `bin`.

 If you have a lot of code, then it might be a good idea to split it up.
 A directory with dozens or hundreds of files in is not conducive to easy reading!
 Again, grouping related